AdaCore/spark2014/docs/lrm/source/subprograms.rst

    parameter in a call to a subprogram whose Extensions_Visible aspect is True.
-These restrictions also apply to any parenthesized expression, qualified expression, or type conversion whose operand is subject to these restrictions, and to any conditional expression having at least one dependent_expression which is subject to these restrictions.
+These restrictions also apply to any parenthesized expression, qualified expression, or type conversion whose operand is subject to these restrictions, to any Old or Update ``attribute_reference`` whose prefix is subject to these restrictions, and to any conditional expression having at least one dependent_expression which is subject to these restrictions.
    [A subcomponent of a parameter is not itself a parameter and is therefore not subject to these restrictions.
 A parameter whose type is class-wide is not subject to these restrictions.]